tmack8001/CastVideos-android/README.md

 * Setup the project dependencies
 * Insert your App ID in the strings.xml in the res directory of the project (look for `YOUR_APP_ID` in that file)
 * Compile and deploy to your Android device.
+* If using gradle, make sure you update build.gradle and settings.gradle to refelct the name you gave your CastCompanionLibrary project when you cloned it.

 ## References and How to report bugs
 * [Cast Developer Documentation](http://developers.google.com/cast/)